awsdocs/amazon-sagemaker-developer-guide/doc_source/endpoint-auto-scaling-prerequisites.md

 ## Service\-linked role<a name="endpoint-auto-scaling-slr"></a>

-Autoscaling uses the `AWSServiceRoleForApplicationAutoScaling_SageMakerEndpoint` service\-linked role; it created for you automatically\.
+Auto scaling uses the `AWSServiceRoleForApplicationAutoScaling_SageMakerEndpoint` service\-linked role; it created for you automatically\.
 A service\-linked role is a unique type of IAM role that is linked directly to an AWS service\.
 Service\-linked roles are predefined by the service and include all of the permissions that the service requires to call other AWS services on your behalf\.
 For more information, see [Service\-Linked Roles](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-service-linked-roles.html)\.